-We are pleased that Public Bank Santa Rosa work group (formerly North Coast Public Banking - NCPB) moved their meeting to earlier the same day and same location as our divestment meeting.
+We've joined forces with the Public Bank Santa Rosa work group (formerly North Coast Public Banking - NCPB).
+PBSR has moved their meeting to the same day as our divestment meeting.
 This will make it much easier for our divestment team to work with PBSR where it makes sense to do so.
-Our divestment team and PBSR are considering merging the two groups.

 Why a Public Bank?
 Individuals can move their money to local banks, credit unions and savings and loans which tend to be much more socially responsible and which focus on investing in the local economy.
 But when city governments and institutions divest, where can they take their accounts?

 Local banks and credit unions cannot insure accounts larger than $250,000.
 So when cities like San Francisco, Seattle and Berkeley divest from DAPL investor Wells Fargo, their only option is to bank with another Wall Street bank such as Citibank, JP Morgan Chase and Bank of America, which are just as invested in dirty fossil fuels, predatory lending practices, etc. (See BankOnGood.com to see how dirty your bank is.)
 How can large institutions like the City of Los Angeles really divest if there is no alternative?
 The only answer is a public bank.